jeff-1amstudios/jeff-1amstudios.github.io/_posts/2016-07-03-c64-animated-gif.markdown

 </div>
 </div>

-The data pointer is only 8 bits, so to make the whole 16kb memory bank addressable, the value in the register is multiplied internally by 64 before fetching the data.
+The sprite data pointer register (like all registers) is only 8 bits, but the sprite data can live anywhere in the active 16kb memory bank - how can that work!?
+To make the whole 16kb addressable, the value in the register is multiplied by 64 internally by the VIC-II before fetching from memory.
+In effect, the register selects which of the possible 256 locations to read sprite data from, rather than the raw memory address.
+The constraint this implies is that we must place sprite data on a 64 byte boundary.
 Heres some example code to enable sprite #0:

 <script src="https://gist.github.com/jeff-1amstudios/254ad8c3bbd1a4c752f0933db4624f27.js"></script>

 To animate a C64 sprite, first you need to store multiple 63-byte chunks of sprite data, one after the other, on 64-byte boundaries. (eg at 64, 128, 192...).
-Then on each screen refresh you change the data pointer to point to the next chunk of sprite data, often by doing a `inc $07f8`.
+Then on each screen refresh you change the data pointer to point to the next chunk of sprite data, by doing `inc $07f8` or similar.
 This command adds 1 to the specified memory address.
 Because the value of the register is multiplied internally by 64, this has the effect of moving the pointer to the start of the next 64 byte chunk of sprite data.
 Once you reach the last chunk of sprite data, you reset the pointer back to the initial value, and you have an animation loop!

 <script src="https://gist.github.com/jeff-1amstudios/7355d73284aab8e4e34aa7119e09c6a5.js"></script>